Photo: Tom Scalisi for Bob Vila

 Connectivity and Storage

-- Sound alerts can be used to notify the user about a low battery, to indicate that the device is ready to take a measurement or to simply alert the user when the laser measure has successfully taken the intended measurement.
+- Sound alerts can be used to notify the user about a low battery, to indicate that the device is ready to take a measurement, or to simply alert the user when the laser measure has successfully taken the intended measurement.

 Tips for Using a Laser Measure

-Laser measures are impressive tools that can make it easier to take long measurements.
+Laser measuring tools are impressive tools that can make it easier to take long measurements.
 However, as the distance between objects increases, any slight alteration to the laser measure can change the measurement.
 To help ensure that the laser measure is lined up properly, use a piece of painter’s tape or a sticky note as a target.

 Outdoor measurements with a laser measure can also be difficult because the laser can get lost in bright sunlight, making it hard to see if it’s properly aligned.
 Some laser measures have a built-in viewfinder or an external viewfinder to help users locate the laser and line it up.